MFlowCode/MFC/docs/documentation/case.md

 - `adap_dt` activates the Strang operator splitting scheme which splits flux and source terms in time marching, and an adaptive time stepping strategy is implemented for the source term.
 It requires ``bubbles = 'T'``, ``polytropic = 'T'``, ``adv_n = 'T'`` and `time_stepper = 3`.

 - `weno_order` specifies the order of WENO scheme that is used for spatial reconstruction of variables by an integer of 1, 3, 5, and 7, that correspond to the 1st, 3rd, 5th, and 7th order, respectively.
-WENO7 does not support grid stretching.

 - `weno_eps` specifies the lower bound of the WENO nonlinear weights.
 It is recommended to set `weno_eps` to $10^{-6}$ for WENO-JS, and to $10^{-40}$ for other WENO variants.